ConceptJunkie/rpn/README.md

 ## Using rpnChilada

 rpnChilada is very easy to use.
-It's just like any RPN calculator: Operands go first, then the operators.
-All examples assume `rpn` is an alias for `python /<path-to-rpn>/rpn.py`.
-In interactive mode, you leave off the `rpn`.
+It's just like any RPN calculator:  Operands go first, then the operators, just like your Dad's old HP calculator.
-I always create an alias for "python rpn.py" called "rpn".

 If you are using the package installed with pip, there are commands in the scripts directories called "rpn" and "rpnChilada" to launch rpnChilada.
+If you are running from the source, then `rpn` is an alias for `python /<path-to-rpn>/rpn.py`.
+In interactive mode, you leave off the `rpn`.

 Unit tests can be run with the testRPN command (when installed from the wheel) or by running testRPN.py from the rpn/ directory.